State champs 2022: Switching up switching quarterbacks sparks Lathrop offense

 Webb didn’t fare much better on the Malemutes’ second possession didn’t fare better.
 A holding penalty negated 10 of the 20 yards Tyler Clooten and Webb had gained on the first and second down while wiping out a long gain.
 Then, the elements got to Webb as the ball slipped out of his hand on a passing attempt and ended up into the arms of Kenai Lepule.

 After the Malemutes defense held, forcing a punt from almost the same spot where the ball had been intercepted, the first spark for Lathrop’s offense came when Wade handed the ball to Clooten at the 9-yard line.
-Breaking through a six-man tackle without his knee touching the ground and without a whistle blowing, Clooten emerged from the back about 20 yards ahead of the nearest defender and ran the ball 91-yards for a tying touchdown 37 seconds into the second quarter.
+Breaking through a six-man tackle without his knee touching the ground -- and without a whistle blowing despite his forward progress appearing to have been stopped for a period of two to three seconds -- Clooten emerged from the pack about 20 yards ahead of the nearest defender and ran the ball 91 yards for a tying touchdown 37 seconds into the second quarter.
 Ryan Paul Thomas’ PAT gave Lathrop a 7-6 lead.

 Back to Webb, Lathrop had a long slog into Soldotna territory, with Clooten, Webb and Marlon Mease Jr. combining for 46 yards on seven carries.
 But after drawing Soldotna offside on fourth-and-8 from the Stars’ 19, Webb still ended up a yard short on a 2-yard carry.